What is the Entrusted Vision?

 Local Church Planting

 God has entrusted us with growth and a calling to make disciples.
-We will put to work the lessons, resources, and people God continues to give us to start new churches.
-These new churches will start as Expectation Church campuses for a season and become independent churches.
-We will be meeting needs as we expand our reach so more people who are far from God will experience faith in Christ.
+We are putting to work the lessons, resources, and people He continues to provide to start new churches.
+These will begin as Expectation Church campuses for a season and become independent churches, allowing us to expand our reach so more people who are far from God experience faith in Christ.

-We anticipate the cost of this church planting strategy will require about $1 million over three years.
-This represents approximately 10% of our annual budget.
-We would be able to cover these expenses through our savings and operating budget if only 50 people who aren’t giving regularly yet would adopt a pattern of giving at least once a month.
+We anticipate this church planting strategy will require about $1 million over three years (approximately 10% of our annual budget).
+This can be covered through savings and operations if 50 people who are not currently giving regularly begin giving consistently each month.

 Property Expansion